BGSpiegl/GCparagon/README.md

 See [Usage](#usage) for a complete explanation of commandline options.
 Default output created by GCparagon is described [here](#result-of-gc-bias-correction).
 There are several options available to alter plotting behaviour or to keep intermediate data created during simulation rounds.
 Note that **per default, the tagged BAM file is _NOT_ output**.
 To activate BAM output, use the `--output-bam` flag.
-Be mindful of setting the `--temporary-directory` to a reasonable path! (high IOPS hardware if available + sufficient storage space available for tagged BAM etc.)
+Be mindful of setting the `--temporary-directory` to a reasonable path! (i.e. high IOPS hardware if available + sufficient storage space available for tagged BAM etc.)

 ### Contributors